Git Software Development Guidelines: Improving Team Collaboration

 logo

 When creating a new repository, certain guidelines should be followed to ensure consistency and maintainability.
-Here are some key points:
+Here are some repository creation guidelines:

-• The README.md file should include a project description, installation instructions, and usage guidelines.
+• The repository’s README.md file should include a project description, installation instructions, usage instructions, etc.

-• The LICENSE file should contain the project’s licensing information to ensure legal compliance.
+• The repository’s LICENSE file should include project licensing information to ensure code legality.

-• The .gitignore file should list files and directories to be ignored, preventing unnecessary files from being committed to the repository.
+• The repository’s .gitignore file should include files and directories to be ignored, preventing unnecessary files from being committed to the repository.

-In addition to these guidelines, adjustments can be made based on actual needs to maintain consistency and maintainability.
-Here are two common mistakes to avoid:
+In addition to the above guidelines, adjustments can be made based on actual circumstances to ensure repository consistency and maintainability.
+Here are some common mistakes to avoid:

-• Do not commit large binary files to the repository, as this can increase the repository size and affect performance.
+• Do not commit large binary files to the repository, as this will make the repository too large and affect performance.

-• Do not commit sensitive information to the repository, as this can lead to information leaks and security risks.
+• Do not commit confidential information to the repository, as this will lead to information leakage and pose security risks.

-Furthermore, since the company’s Git server hosts repositories for multiple teams (with a total of 10,000 employees), please follow these rules to avoid unnecessary disputes:
+Additionally, the company’s internal Git server hosts repositories for multiple teams, with a total of 10,000 employees.
+To avoid unnecessary disputes, please follow these rules:

-• Do not create repositories under personal accounts for team collaboration.
+• Do not create repositories under personal accounts for collaboration with other teams.

-• All repositories should be created as Private.
-Do not make the code public.
-If you need to make it public, please discuss it with the department heads first.
+• All repositories should be created as Private to avoid exposing code.
+If public access is needed, please discuss with department supervisors first.

 3.1.
 Branch Management